-Tier 2 Operators Funding Program was approved by the Board in April 2010 to provide operating assistance to LADOT Community Dash program and Glendale, Pasadena and Burbank's fixed route transit programs.
-Allocation is calculated by the same methodology as in the FAP and does not negatively impact the existing Included and Eligible Operators.
-This program was funded \$6.0 million each year for three years beginning FY2011, from the \$18.0 million GOI fund that was set aside by the Board in FY2008.
-With the Board's approval, we will continue to fund this program in FY2018 in the amount of \$6.0 million.
+In FY 2008, the Board set aside \$18.0 million from GOI fund to provide operating assistance to Tier 2 Operators including LADOT Community Dash, Glendale, Pasadena and Burbank fixed route transit programs.
+Allocation is calculated using the same methodology as in the FAP and does not negatively impact the existing Included and Eligible Operators.
+This program was funded \$6.0 million each year for three years beginning FY 2011.
+With the Board's approval, we will continue to fund this program in FY 2019 in the amount of \$6.0 million.